-Have you ever wondered what exactly X server, Xorg, X11, Wayland and stuff like that does?
-Wayland vs Xorg, what is better?
-This guide is for you.
+Have you ever wondered what X server, Xorg, X11, Wayland, and stuff like that do?
+Wayland vs. Xorg, what is better?
+This guide is for you!

-You always stumble upon those terms, and know they have something to do regarding the graphics, but you’d like to know more.
+You always stumble upon those terms and know they have to do with the graphics, but you’d like to learn more.

 A display server is a program whose primary task is to coordinate the input and output of its clients to and from the rest of the operating system, the hardware, and each other.
 The display server communicates with its clients over the display server protocol.

-It is very important to not confuse display server with desktop environment.
-The desktop environments (Gnome, KDE, Xfce, MATE, etc.) uses display server underneath it.
+It is vital not to confuse the display server with a desktop environment.
+The desktop environments (Gnome, KDE, Xfce, MATE, etc.) use display servers.

 The display server communicates with its clients over the display server protocol.
 There are three display server protocols available in Linux.
 X11 and Wayland are two of them.
 The third, Mir, is beyond the scope of this tutorial.